-Take the Supplemental Liability Insurance, too
+Take the supplemental liability insurance, too

 But think twice about cargo-protection insurance.

-Both the SafeMove and SafeMove Plus come with the damage waiver, cargo and health protection.
-The Plus comes with more coverage and as well as the supplemental liability insurance.
+U-Haul offers two plans: Safemove and Safemove Plus.
+Both packages come with a damage waiver, cargo protection and medical coverage.
+The Plus plan comes with more coverage as well as supplemental liability insurance.